Research Papers

 Quantitative Economics, 11(2), pp. 503–533.
 First arXiv version November 2017.

-We introduce two classes of semiparametric nonseparable triangular models that are based on distribution and quantile regression modelling of the reduced form conditional distributions of the endogenous variables.
-We show that average, distribution and quantile structural functions are identified through a control function approach that does not require a large support condition.
-We propose a computationally attractive three-stage procedure to estimate the structural functions.
-We provide asymptotic theory and uniform inference methods for each stage.
+that average, distribution and quantile structural functions are identified through a control function approach that does not require a large support condition.
+We propose a computationally attractive three-stage procedure to

 Simultaneous Mean-Variance Regression (2018, with Richard Spady). arXiv.
 Supplementary material.